-It seems that there is an abundance of false information from ‘string gurus’ on various internet forums so we’ve decided to write a little article based on our firsthand knowledge we’ve gathered from years of building bow strings.
-With all the bow string materials out there it can be mind boggling trying to decide what material you want your new bow string and cable set made from.
+It seems that there is an abundance of false information from ‘string gurus’ on various internet forums so we’ve decided to write a handy guide based on our firsthand knowledge from years of hand-building bow strings.
+With all the different bow string options out there, it can be mind boggling trying to decide what material you want your new bow string and cable set made from.

-I will start off with custom compound bow string materials.
+I will start off with custom compound bow string options.
 This seems to be one of the most debated topics.
 There are a handful of bow string materials on the market today that work very well when it comes to producing a custom bow string that will be durable and stable while providing good arrow speed.
 These materials would include D97, 8125G, trophy, 8190, 452X and X.

 BCY 452X has been around forever.
 It has proven itself time and time again.
 452X is the material that all others are compared to.
 It is EXTREMELY stable and gives good arrow speed.
 It is available in solid and speckled colors which is very nice for giving virtually unlimited color options for your custom bow string.
 The one drawback to 452X is that it is prone to fuzzing.
 This was addressed when BCY introduced the trophy material.

-BCY 8125(G) is another material that has been around for quite a while.
+BCY 8125 is another material that has been around for quite a while.
 This is the fastest bow string material we’ve tested.
 Due to its makeup it is more prone to stretch in the heat.
-While some string builders have had success with this material we do not use it for this reason.
-8125G is a great material for modern recurve bow strings both traditional and Olympic due to its added speed with minimal vibration.
+While some string builders have had success with this material, we do not use it for this reason.
+8125 is a great material for modern recurve bow strings both traditional and Olympic due to its added speed with minimal vibration.

 8190 has been around a few years now.
 Though it’s no longer part of our inventory, when doing a bow string material comparison with the 452X, it has improved durability and better speed.
 I do feel that 452X has the edge in stability though.
 I don’t want to give the misconception the 8190 will be stretching all over the place but we have had reports of some minor retiming issues needing to be done.
-While we prefer X over 8190 for compounds we have found 8190 to be a top shelf bow string material for crossbows and recurves.
+While we prefer X over 8190 for compounds, we have found 8190 to be a top shelf material for crossbows and recurves.